Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action

-This WDBI action is a truly special gauge theory: by construction, it is automatically SM and Weyl gauge invariant in {\it arbitrary} $d$ dimensions - a feature due to Weyl geometry; the WDBI action is mathematically well-defined and does not require introducing an ultraviolet (UV) regulator (be it a field or scale\footnote{The introduction of such DR subtraction scale $\mu$ would actually break Weyl gauge symmetry.}), and all couplings in the action remain dimensionless.
-The WDBI action actually {\it predicts} that the Weyl-covariant\,(!) space-time curvature $\hat R^\epsilon$ i.e. gravity itself acts as UV regulator in $d=4-2\,\epsilon$ dimensions\footnote{ This supports, a-posteriori, the regularisation used in SMW \cite{SMW} showing it is Weyl-anomaly free \cite{DG1}.}, for SM and gravitational interactions.
-In other words, for the $d=4$ action the regularisation of the action is trivial, simply replace $d=4\ra d=4-2\,\epsilon$; no DR scale (or field) is added!
-This is the only gauge theory with this property, showing the importance of our WDBI action.
+This WDBI action is a truly special gauge theory: by construction, it is automatically SM and Weyl gauge invariant in $d\!=\!
+4-2\epsilon$ dimensions - a special feature due to Weyl geometry; the WDBI action is mathematically well-defined and {\it does not require an ultraviolet (UV) regulator} (be it a DR subtraction scale $\mu$, field, etc) and all couplings do remain dimensionless.
+Introducing a DR scale $\mu$ would be a big problem since it would actually break Weyl gauge symmetry.
+The WDBI action actually {\it predicts} that the Weyl-gauge-covariant\,(!) space-time curvature $\hat R^\epsilon$ i.e. geometry/gravity acts as UV regulator scale/field in\footnote{ This supports, a-posteriori, the regularisation used in SMW \cite{SMW} showing it is Weyl-anomaly free \cite{DG1}.} $d\!=\!4-2\,\epsilon$ for SM and gravitational interactions; no DR scale $\mu$ or field are added by hand!
+This is the only gauge theory with this property, showing the importance of this WDBI action.